SalishSeaCast/docs/code-notes/salishsea-nemo/with-tracers.rst

 :kbd:`namelist_top_cfg`.
 The main :kbd:`namelist_ref` and :kbd:`namelist_cfg`
 should be copied or symlinked from an appropriate SalishSea namelist.

-:kbd:`namelist_top_red` defines the output names of the tracer.
+:kbd:`namelist_top_ref` defines the output names of the tracer.
 You could also add tracer damping using this namelist.
 Also change this file to use a restart file for the tracers.